cescoffier/reactive-landscape-javaday-istanbul-2019/README.md

 # The Reactive Landscape

-Slides and demo presented at DevNation Live 17.
+Slides and demo presented at JavaDay Istanbul 2019

 ## Demo